"Since all men are compelled to die, why should someone sit and wait for an inglorious old age in the darkness, and not share fine deeds? "

 Pelops, founder of the ancient Greek Olympic Games

-Finally, Pelops took Hippodamia as his bride and the couple gave birth to plenty of glorious children.
+It is said that Pelops' victory inspired the founding of the Olympic Games.
+Eventually, Pelops took Hippodamia as his bride and the couple gave birth to many splendid children.